BassJump 2Watch the video

-Designed exclusively for MacBook Pro and Air, BassJump 2 is a sweet, one-of-a-kind, go anywhere, USB-powered subwoofer that turns your MacBook into a mini-sound system.
+Designed exclusively for MacBook, BassJump is a sweet, one-of-a-kind, go anywhere, USB-powered subwoofer that turns your MacBook into a mini-sound system.
 One single USB cable delivers power and sound.
 Custom software blends the music coming from your built-in MacBook speakers with extra bass.
 The result is dramatically improved MacBook sound performance.

-BassJump 2 software combines audio coming from your MacBook speakers with the low frequency bass coming from the BassJump 2 subwoofer.
-By blending the two audio sources, you hear a dramatically richer, fuller sound. iTunes will sound better, and so will your favorite games.
-And wait till you see the BassJump 2 preferences window.
-Two big, glowing, old-school style analog VU meters add a bonus visual experience to your sweeter sound.
+The BassJump 3.0 Software Update combines audio coming from your MacBook speakers with the low frequency bass coming from the BassJump subwoofer.
+By blending the two audio sources, you hear a dramatically richer, fuller sound.
+Apple Music will sound better, and so will your favorite games.
+And wait till you see the redesigned BassJump preferences window.
+A modern VU meter adds a bonus visual experience to your sweeter sound.
 There’s even a cool little VU meter in the preferences bar.
-The BassJump preferences window also lets you to customize the sound to suit your style of music: rock, pop, R&B, etc.
+The BassJump preferences window also lets you customize the sound to suit your style of music: rock, pop, R&B, etc.

 Essential World Tour road gear.